newpouy/git-study-11/README.md

-“this is a project to study git”
+“OMG, this is a project to study git”